Puneeth-n/epazote/README.md

-infrastructure orchestration tools like [Ansible](http://www.ansible.com/) and [SaltStack](http://saltstack.com/), because of this [YAML](http://www.yaml.org/) is used for the configuration files, avoiding with this, the learn of a new language or syntax, and simplifying the setup.
+infrastructure orchestration tools like [Ansible](http://www.ansible.com/) and [SaltStack](http://saltstack.com/), because of this [YAML](http://www.yaml.org/) is used for the configuration files, avoiding with this, the learn of a new language or syntax and simplifying the setup.

 ## Basic example